bertreb/pimatic-sounds/README.md

 # pimatic-sounds
 Pimatic plugin for playing mp3 files and tts sentences on Chromecast and Sonos devices.
 A typical chromecast device devices is Google Home or a Google chromecast dongle.
 The Ikea SYMFONISK is a Sonos device.
+There are 2 options for using Google devices.
+1. Use the Chromecast option (the ChromecastDevice).
+This can be used without any action in the Google cloud.
+The announcement function works in limited cases (tested only with tuneIn).
+In some cases the currently playing stream with be stopped when an annoucement is played.
+2. Use the Assistant option (the GoogleDevice).
+In this option an announcement will just pause the currently playing stream and the stream will continue after the announcement.
+For this option you need to cofigure 'an assistant device' in Google Cloud ([instructions](https://greghesp.github.io/assistant-relay/docs/introduction))

 Install the plugin via the plugin page of Pimatic or add the following in config.json
 ```